 |Home insurance company||J.D.
 Power customer satisfaction score||Average annual premium for a $250k dwelling|

-Average homeowners insurance cost in Massachusetts
+Average cost of homeowners insurance in Massachusetts

-Home insurance coverage options in Massachusetts
+Home insurance considerations in Massachusetts

 - Flooding: Flooding is common, especially in coastal towns